gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 +++

-[The GopherCon 2017 Call for Proposals](https://www.papercall.io/gophercon2017) has reached the halfway mark so I wanted to give potential speakers some specific advice to consider when writing their proposals.
+[The GopherCon 2017 Call for Proposals](https://www.papercall.io/gophercon2017) has reached the halfway mark so I wanted to give potential speakers specific advice to consider when writing their proposals.

-# Consider your audience.
+# Consider your audience

 This year we're asking for proposals for three different kinds of talks; keynotes, tutorials, and workshops.
 The audience for each kind of talk is different.

-For keynotes, you'll be speaking to the entire audience, 1500 people whose experience with Go will span everything from beginners, to long time GopherCon attendees, to the Go team themselves.
+For keynotes, you'll be speaking to the entire audience, 1500 people whose Go experience spans everything from beginners, to long time GopherCon attendees, to the Go team themselves.
-This means your topic should be relevant to a wide audience.
+Your topic should be relevant to a wide audience.

-This does not mean pitching to the lowest common denominator and trying to sell the audience on the benefits of using Go.
+This doesn't mean pitching to the lowest common denominator and trying to sell the audience on the benefits of using Go.
 The audience have already invested time and money in flying to Denver to visit the conference -- they already think Go is pretty great.
 Instead, you want to inspire the audience to convince _other_ people that Go is great, and do that by presenting information that is relevant to Go programmers today.

-For tutorials, you have more time, up to 45 minutes, and an audience who are self selecting; they have chosen to come to your talk over the other two talks at the same time.
+For tutorials, you have more time, up to 45 minutes, and an audience who are self selecting; they have chosen to come to your talk over the other talks at the same time.
 You can afford to present in depth on a topic and be prepared to take questions.

 For workshops, you have the whole day to instruct a small group of people who want specialized knowledge.